ApryseSDK/pdftron-react-native/API.md

 #### onTabChanged
 function, optional

-The function is activated when a tab is changed, except for when the document is first loaded.
+The function is activated when a tab is changed.

+Please note that this API is meant for tab-specific changes.
+If you would like to know when the document finishes loading instead, see the [`onDocumentLoaded`](#onDocumentLoaded) event.

 Parameters: